In this Chapter, the following definitions apply except as otherwise expressly provided or as necessary implication requires:

 (v) Statement of Charges.
 “Statement of charges” means the document filed by Bar Counsel pursuant to Rule 19-718.

 (w) Suspension.
-“Suspension” means the temporary termination of the privilege to practice law, either for a fixed period or indefinitely and, when applied to an attorney not admitted by the Court of Appeals to practice law, means the temporary or indefinite exclusion from the admission to or the exercise of any privilege to practice law in this State.
+“Suspension” means the temporary termination of the privilege to practice law, either for a fixed period or indefinitely and, when applied to an attorney not admitted by the Supreme Court to practice law, means the temporary or indefinite exclusion from the admission to or the exercise of any privilege to practice law in this State.